binblee/workshop/istio-ingress-egress/README.md

 ### Enable external-dns feature of cluster2

-By default, ACK clusters does not have external-dns installed.
+By default, ACK clusters do not have external-dns installed.
 You have to do it manually.

-You will only need to install external-dns in cluster2, which means service/ingress ip address can be updated automatically in private dns.
+You will need to install external-dns in cluster2, which means service/ingress ip address can be updated automatically in private dns.